lexuszhi1990/lexuszhi1990.github.io/source/_posts/2014-02-07-expose-you-raspberry-pi.markdown

 }
 ```

-fix the GatewayPorts
+fix the GatewayPorts by edit the file `/etc/sshd_config`
 ```
 # http://unixhelp.ed.ac.uk/CGI/man-cgi
 # set GatewayPorts
-# /etc/sshd_config

 GatewayPorts clientspecified
 ```

 then `sudo service ssh restart` and reload the nginx server, it will run successfully:
 ```
-$ curl rpi.lingzhi.me
+$ curl raspi.lingzhi.me
-#=> here is David's rasbarry pi. powered by Nodejs.
+#=> Hello, this is Daivd's raspberry pi. powered by node.
 ```

+### One more quickly way to implement it.

-### use [ngrok](https://github.com/inconshreveable/ngrok) to create a secure tunnel between from a public endpoint to a locally running web servic
+use [ngrok](https://github.com/inconshreveable/ngrok) to create a secure tunnel between from a public endpoint to a locally running web servic

 references
 ----------